Online Shopping-A Boon For Myasthenics

 I actually sat to write this post because I have been bombarded with emails about the online sales each day.
 Bugging after a point it is yet I could not but thank them for making my life so much easier.
 In fact, the Amazon Great Indian Festival begins today.

-Online shopping is not a luxury for Myasthenics.
+Online shopping for Myasthenia Gravis patients is not a luxury.
 It is a necessity.
 A boon.

 I pray for a quick and fast and permanent remedy and cure for Myasthenia Gravis so that all across the globe Myasthenics could go back to shopping on their two feet, carrying their own shopping bags with a smile that does not droop.
 I hope awareness about this rare auto-immune disorder increases and people stop asking, ‘What is Myasthenia Gravis’?